 - 1. The test method used to measure hydraulic conductivity - 2.
-The measured hydraulic conductivity (inches per hour)

-3. The design infiltration rate (inches per hour) after applying the appropriate FOS
+The measured hydraulic conductivity (inches per hour) - 3.
+The design infiltration rate (inches per hour) after applying the appropriate FOS

-During construction, an infiltration test may be required at each infiltration facility once excavation is complete prior to backfilling.
-The ACHD Inspector will observe the infiltration test and provide a general acceptance of the design infiltration rate for the drainage facility.
+During construction and prior to commencing excavation, the contractor shall contact ACHD for inspection; an infiltration test may be required at each infiltration facility.
+The ACHD Inspector will observe the infiltration test performed by the geotechnical engineer or representative and provide a general acceptance of the design infiltration rate for the drainage facility.